My Astronomy History

 >> For details see page Unistellar eVscope 2 - Information.

-At then end of October 2021, I bought an Ikarus StellarMate Plus astrophotography computer.
+At the end of October 2021, I bought an Ikarus StellarMate Plus astrophotography computer.
+I gave it away in June 2024.

 >> For details see page Ikarus StellarMate Plus - Information